 What will you read/study?
 Do you want to begin reading through a book of the Bible, follow a reading plan, or use a study guide?
 There is no right or wrong answer.
 Any study of God’s Word is valuable, especially if you are just getting started.
 Here are some recommendations…

 If you just want to build that daily Bible study habit: The book of Proverbs has 31 chapters, perfect for reading a chapter every day, corresponding with the day of the month.
-This book has lots of wisdom for everyday living and is a great place to start.
+This book has lots of wisdom for everyday living while you are developing your daily Bible study habit.

 How About you?

-Whatever time, reminder, plan, and study friend you choose, just get started.
+Whatever time, reminder, and plan you choose, just get started.
 I am so glad you are on this journey.
 Don’t fret about reading as much as possible or tackling the whole Bible at once.
 You have time to learn little by little.
 We never stop being students of God’s Word.

-What have you found most helpful in starting to read/study the Bible habitually?
+What have you found most helpful in starting to study the Bible every day?
 Share in the comments below.
 I’d love to hear from you, and you may just help a fellow believer make Bible study a habit.